-During the 2021/22 financial year, the annual review of the effectiveness of the Council's governance framework did not highlight any significant control or risk management concerns as being relevant to the preparation of the Annual Governance Statement (AGS) and the Council's auditors did not identify any significant risks for consideration within their 2022/23 internal audit plan.
+During the 2022/23 financial year, the annual review of the effectiveness of the Council's governance framework highlighted that there are significant weaknesses in the financial controls and governance arrangements of the management of risk when preparing the Annual Governance Statement (AGS).
+In addition the Council's auditors provided Limited Assurance in relation to its system of controls.

-The AGS assesses governance up to 31 March 2022.
-Significant issues affecting our governance arrangements arising during 2021/22 included the emergence of Covid-19 in March 2020, which continued for 2020/21 and 2021/22.
+The AGS assesses governance up to 31 March 2023.
+Significant issues affecting our governance arrangements arising during 2022/23 included the emergence of Covid-19 in March 2020, which continued for 2020/21, 2021/22 and 2022/23.
 The key governance issues arising have been effectively addressed as demonstrated through regular reports to Cabinet on the Council's response to the pandemic and the impact on the Gedling Plan.

-A number of proposed actions for 2022/23 have been identified in the AGS to address control and risk issues following a review of the governance framework which, whilst not all significant, are included to provide a proactive and holistic approached to governance, including assessing and monitoring the risks and assumptions underpinning the Council's Medium Term Financial Plan (MTFP), monitoring the emerging risk of workforce capacity to the delivery of the Gedling Plan and to governance compliance, reviewing the emergency planning arrangements to incorporate lessons learnt from the Covid-19 pandemic response and updating all business continuity plans to ensure they are fit for purpose for all business continuity risks, reviewing and adopting the principles of CIPFA's Position Statement: Audit Committees in Local Authorities to ensure that effective audit committee arrangements are in place in order to meet statutory responsibilities, ongoing monitoring of compliance with the Financial Management Code and implementation of planned actions as well as implementing system improvements to support the monitoring and timely implementation of internal audit actions by management.
+A number of proposed actions for 2023/24 have been identified in the AGS to address control and risk issues following a review of the governance framework which, whilst not all significant, are included to provide a proactive and holistic approached to governance, including assessing and monitoring the risks and assumptions underpinning the Council's Medium Term Financial Plan (MTFP), monitoring the emerging risk of workforce capacity to the delivery of the Gedling Plan and to governance compliance, reviewing the emergency planning arrangements to incorporate lessons learnt from the Covid-19 pandemic response and updating all business continuity plans to ensure they are fit for purpose for all business continuity risks, reviewing and adopting the principles of CIPFA's Position Statement: Audit Committees in Local Authorities to ensure that effective audit committee arrangements are in place in order to meet statutory responsibilities, ongoing monitoring of compliance with the Financial Management Code and implementation of planned actions as well as implementing system improvements to support the monitoring and timely implementation of internal audit actions by management.

-7. Explanation of the Financial Statements
+6. Explanation of the Financial Statements